cragis/McP/instructions/joints.md

 1. Assemble 2x rod holders on the right side of the frame with 4x M5x12 and 4x tee nuts (figure 8.1).
 1. Adjust to match dimensions as seen on figure 8.1.
 1. Add a smooth rod on these two holders.
-1. Check the rod is perpendicular to the front and back o f the frame with a square (figure 8.2).
+1. Check the rod is perpendicular to the front and back of the frame with a square (figure 8.2).
    To check the rod is perpendicular to top v-slot, put the frame on the ground, the square in the middle and look from top<br>
    :warning: this step is very important, double check everything
 1. Add one tee nut on the back (for y_motor_mount) (as shown in figure 8.2).